Githenduka-carolyne/Phase1-Project/README.md

 5. Engine and amateur-built risk assessment
 6. Composite weighted risk scoring

+This methodology allowed different aircraft types to be compared objectively using consistent criteria.

 ## Key Metrics
+To capture both frequency and severity, several key metrics were used:

 - Total Injuries
 - Average Injuries per Incident
 - Risk Score (weighted by injury severity)